Ethics and Malpractice Statements

 - Ensuring the publication of clarifications, corrections, retractions and apologies when the need arises;

-- The Editor must be responsive and follow the outlined processes in the COPE in a situation where an ethical complaint is made against a submitted or a published article.
+- The Editor must be responsive and follow the outlined processes in the COPE in a situation where an ethical complaint is made against a submitted or published article.

 - Confidentiality: Any information regarding the submitted manuscript should be strictly kept confidential and shouldn’t be discussed with a third party without the permission of the editor.

-- Conflict of interest: If any of the reviewers have a conflict of interest in any manuscript resulting from a collaboration, competition, or any other connections with any of the authors, companies, or institutions connected to the papers, the reviewer should not consider the manuscript.
+- Conflict of interest: If any of the reviewers have a conflict of interest in any manuscript resulting from a collaboration, competition, or any other connection with any of the authors, companies, or institutions connected to the papers, the reviewer should not consider the manuscript.

 - Unbiasedness: The reviewers should consider the manuscript objectively without any consideration of the authors’ race, religion, ethnicity, political affiliation, age, or whatsoever.